 When it comes to cybersecurity, many employees do not realize they are on the front lines to protect the company from security risks.
 For example, an unintentional click to the wrong link could lead to a data breach.
 Your company may have outlined the perfect cybersecurity policy.
 However, those protections will not keep you completely secure without proper employee training.

 Above all, upholding cybersecurity standards is essential for any company that wants to stay in business.
 Unfortunately, vulnerabilities in a company’s information system can lead to financial devastation for years to come.

 Below are some steps you can take to prepare your employees in identifying and mitigating cyber threats.

 The first step to safe training on cybersecurity is to change your organizational mindset.
 IT security is a shared responsibility between more than your IT department, CTO, or Managed Service Provider (MSP).
 We covered the basics of a top-down approach to IT Security in a previous blog post.
 This approach gets everyone working for your company involved – from the C-level execs to the newly hired intern.

-Once every employee understands the gravity of a cyberattack and its impact, they can be expected to take cybersecurity seriously.
+Once every employee understands the gravity of a cyberattack and its impact, they can take cybersecurity seriously.

 IT Policies Focused on Cyber Security

-The next step is to formulate IT policies and lay down the best practices for your staff to follow.
+The next step is to formulate IT policies.
+Here you should lay down the best practices for your staff to follow.
 Ideally, your IT policy should cover the following:

 - Rules regarding password setting